ownzonefeng/DronePhotography/README.md

 2. Now since you are still connected with Bebop, you can only check your local Gallery(by pressing the "Gallery" button), the "Firebase" button is disabled.

-3.Then switch from Bebop Drone wifi to a normal wifi, and open the app again.
+3. Then switch from Bebop Drone wifi to a normal wifi, and open the app again.
 You can see that some icons change here, and synchronization with Firebase starts.
 After a few seconds, click on the "Firebase" icon at bottom-left corner, you can see a list of photo names, which means those new photos have been uploaded to Firebase.

 **IV.Connect with watch:**
 1. Open Bluetooth of both tablet and watch, let watch connect to the Bluetooth of tablet.
 Pay attention here that the watch has to maintain **a close distance** with the tablet, otherwise the Bluetooth connetion may not work.